elastic/TSDB-migration-test-kit/sample/README.md

 Placing documents on the index test-tsdb-sample...
 Successfully placed 3 documents on the index test-tsdb-sample.

-Using data stream test-tsdb-sample to create new TSDB index tsdb-index-enabled...
-	The index .ds-test-tsdb-sample-2023.06.09-000001 will be used as the standard index.
-Creating index tsdb-index-enabled...
-	Index tsdb-index-enabled exists and will be deleted.
+Testing data stream test-tsdb-sample.
+Index being used for the documents is .ds-test-tsdb-sample-2023.06.29-000001.
+Index being used for the settings and mappings is .ds-test-tsdb-sample-2023.06.29-000001.

+The time series fields for the TSDB index are:
+	- dimension (1 fields):
+		- name
+	- counter (1 fields):
+		- age
+	- routing_path (1 fields):
+		- name

 Index tsdb-index-enabled successfully created.

-Copying documents from .ds-test-tsdb-sample-2023.06.09-000001 to tsdb-index-enabled...
+Copying documents from .ds-test-tsdb-sample-2023.06.29-000001 to tsdb-index-enabled...
-WARNING: Out of 3 documents from the index .ds-test-tsdb-sample-2023.06.09-000001, 1 of them was/were discarded.
+WARNING: Out of 3 documents from the index .ds-test-tsdb-sample-2023.06.29-000001, 1 of them were discarded.

-Index for the overwritten documents will be created...
+Overwritten documents will be placed in new index.
-Creating index tsdb-overwritten-docs...
-	Index tsdb-overwritten-docs exists and will be deleted.
 Index tsdb-overwritten-docs successfully created.

 The timestamp and dimensions of the first 10 overwritten documents are:
 - Timestamp 2099-11-15T13:12:00.000Z:
-	name = Joana
+	name: Joana
 ```